BLourenco/CollectionForHearthstone/README! Add Expansion Step-By-Step.txt

 	c.
 Add a new "else if" for loading the state of the new filter.
 	d.
 Update the calculatePresetToggleState() method.
 	e.
 Update the getSelectedSetFilters() method.
-9. Add icon to ResourcesHS.java
+9. Add icon and color to ResourcesHS.java

 10. Add color to colors.xml (Currently, set colors are unused, as the set icons are coloured when imported)